 Don’t want to read our in-depth guide?
 Head to the relevant product pages via the links below:

 Do I really need winter cycling tyres?

-On the trails, water, ice, and snow will make your bike harder to handle than an egg on a marble tile.
-On the roads, increased rains wash debris onto the asphalt, which means glass, nails, and other sharp items all jostling for position for the perfect puncture.
+Water, ice, and snow on the trails will make your bike more difficult to handle than an egg on a marble tile.
+Increased rains wash debris onto the asphalt, causing glass, nails, and other sharp objects to jostle for position for the perfect puncture.

-The worst part is changing a tyre in the wind and sleet – that’s no-one’s idea of a good time.
+The worst part is changing a tyre in the wind and sleet — no one wants to do that.
 Seriously.

-This is why both winter road tyres and winter MTB tyres place puncture protection paramount amid their priorities.
-But these seasonal shoes have other tricks up their rubbery sleeves too.
+This is why both winter road tyres and winter MTB tyres prioritise puncture protection above everything else.
+However, these festive shoes have a few additional tricks up their rubbery sleeves.

 Which MTB tyres for which surface?

 The type of terrain you’re riding in should influence your choice of tyre, but there is a variety of ways you can find the best match between your style, the terrain, and the bike you’re using.